-Nightingale College utilizes a myriad of information technology systems and, as you know, technology is never bulletproof and fails every once in a while.
-So, when technology fails, please be patient and assured that we are looking for a quick resolution to any technological problem.
+- Nightingale College utilizes a myriad of information technology systems and, as you know, technology is never bulletproof and fails every once in a while.
+So, when technology fails, please be patient and assured that we are looking for a quick resolution.

-Timely communication is critical!
-If anyone from the College reaches out to you, there is a reason for it and you MUST reply quickly.
-Please don’t send us on wild goose chase or make us into “dig-under-rocks” detectives.
+- Communication is critical!
+If anyone from the College reaches out to you, there is a reason for it.
+If you need assistance, reach out to your admissions advisor or LALR counselor for help.

-The College has a very strict anti-bulling policy [punching each other, “You started it”].
-Just like patients you will encounter throughout your nursing career, our students are diverse and bring unique backgrounds and experiences with them.
+- The College has a very strict anti-bullying policy.
+Just like patients you will encounter throughout your nursing career, our learners are diverse and bring unique backgrounds and experiences with them.
 Open your mind, be respectful and accepting, and, once again, focus on YOUR OWN learning, progress, and success!

-So, do you think Nightingale College and our pre-licensure programs are a fit for you?
-We sure demand A LOT of our students!
-Not without a very compelling reason, though!
-We are here to help our students to grow personally and professionally to become confident, competent, and compassionate registered nurses, of whom everyone in their families, workplaces, communities, and the nursing profession can be absolutely proud!
-So, if you think you have what it takes to succeed, we invite you to make an unwavering COMMITMENT to YOUR learning, personal growth, and professional development… and then apply for admission into one of our academic programs.
+So, do you think Nightingale College and our nursing programs are a good fit for you?
+We sure demand A LOT of our learners!
+But not without a very compelling reason: we are here to help our learners become confident, competent, and compassionate registered nurses, of whom everyone in their families, workplaces, and communities can be proud!